Alonso-del-Arte/testing-framework/CONTRIBUTING.md

-This project is open to Hacktoberfest 2021.
+This project will probably be open to Hacktoberfest 2022.

-# Guidelines for Hacktoberfest 2021 Contributors
+# Guidelines for Hacktoberfest 2022 Contributors

 I will definitely consider pull requests associated with an issue and maybe consider pull requests associated with a TODO (considered an Action Item in